When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 8. Sex

-You should avoid this method if your water has already broken, as it will increase your risk of infection.
+Note: Avoid sex if your water has already broken, as this increases the risk of infection.

 Getting Baby into the “Sweet Spot”